dougj0220/java-digital-marketplace-example/README.md

           }
         }

+    You can see that the new token has been notarized by _both_ the merchant and the digital accountant.
+This makes it _impossible_ for either one of them to modify the token without being detected.

- 1. Transfer a StarBuck from the merchant to the consumer:
+ 1. Transfer a _StarBuck_ from the merchant to the consumer:

-        Enter command: transfer-token -sender starbucks -receiver coffee-lover -token GBGRS62FQ1Z2N491K5R24Y7HQVN9WKSY

-        Enter notary key password for the starbucks: SB

-        Enter notary key password for the coffee-lover: CL
+        Enter command: transfer-token -sender starbucks -receiver coffee-lover -token GBGRS62FQ1Z2N491K5R24Y7HQVN9WKSY Enter notary key password for the starbucks: SB Enter notary key password for the coffee-lover: CL

         INFO Transfering the token from the sender to the receiver...
         INFO Sending the digital accountant a request to certify the transaction...
         INFO recordResponse: {